bgriffen/oldwebsite/projects/index.md

       <img src="/assets/pages/gc_screenshot.jpg">
       <div class="container">
         <span class="projectlistheading">Globular Cluster Formation & Reionization</span><br />
         The oldest stellar laboratories in the Universe.
-Encoded with information about an earlier time in the Universe's history, astronomers still don't know exactly how the formed.
+Encoded with information about an earlier time in the Universe's history, astronomers still don't know exactly how they formed.
       </div>
   </a>
   </li>